 - Many teens have access to Red Cross courses that will prepare teens in First Aid, Babysitting and CPR skills.
 (These could instead be included in a Health credit.)

 Discover an Interest or Skill

-Many teens will tell you they don’t really have an interest yet.
-This is often embarrassing to them because they feel pressure to be *interested* and involved.
+Many teens will tell you they do not really have an interest yet.
+This is often embarrassing to them because they feel pressure to be “interested” and involved.
 I always tell them not to worry!
-They simply haven’t found their interests yet.
-However, they probably won’t until they explore a bit.
+They simply have not found their interests yet.
+However, they probably will not until they explore a bit.
 Do new things.
 Take some completely different courses.

 One good example of this is 7Sisters’ practical course: Early Childhood Education.
 While the course is specifically preparation for training in becoming a preschool teacher, any teen who might want to become a parent someday will benefit is understanding skills that they can use educating their own kids.